rjdeliveryomaha/courierinvoice/extras/includes/README.md

 client0 provides customization options for use when logged in as Courier Invoice user.

-org0 provides customization options for use with Courier Invoice use organization that contains all not deleted clients.
+org0 provides customization options for use with Courier Invoice user organization that contains all not deleted clients.

 Entries are indexed arrays with the following content: